 West Fraser’s mills and forest operations often work in partnership with First Nations people in the Company’s operational regions.
 We seek to maintain respectful, mutually beneficial relationships with our partners and First Nations communities.

-As a member of Forest Products Association of Canada, we’re also dedicated to an industry-wide initiative called Vision 2020.
-We’re aiming to increase education, skills development, and encourage members of First Nations communities, particularly youth, to consider employment in the forestry sector.
+As a member of Forest Products Association of Canada, we’re part of sector-wide programs aiming to increase education, skills development, and encourage members of First Nations communities, particularly youth, to consider employment in the forestry sector.

 Working with First Nations Communities